 Back to food but a couple convenient food court picks:

 Mercato Sant’Ambrogio- A personal favorite of mine for produce shopping, and while the restaurants surrounding like Gilda’s, Cibreo and Semel will be closed for most of the month, the market will still stay open.
-But inside the market where all the meat mongers are, Trattoria Da Rocco will remain open (lunch only) Monday-Saturday.
+But inside the market where all the meat mongers are, Trattoria Da Rocco will remain open (lunch only, closed from the 15th to the 18th) Monday-Saturday.
 This is the holy grail of home-made family run greasy spoon Tuscan fare: dirt cheap pasta dishes, Tuscan panzanella & pappa al pomodoro, sliced roast meats, old school desserts like caramelized pears, macedonia and tiramisu’.
 Address: Piazza Lorenzo Ghiberti (inside the market)

 Mercato Centrale/Central Market (top floor)- Open everyday and this is like a street food court/hall and communal seating.
 My picks on the market’s top floor: Rome’s Trapizzino (hand-held pizza squares filled with deliciousness like double panna and anchovies, Roman oxtail or eggplant parmigiana), Il Tartufo for truffle pasta, L’Enoteca by Sandro Soltani for wine and Pizza at Sud.
 Address: Via dell’Ariento (open every day including Ferragosto)